 ASYFAIR is a multi-disciplinary and multi-methodology study.
 It will collect qualitative and quantitative data through a variety of research tools.
 Furthermore, we conduct research in a variety of EU countries, such as the UK, France, Germany, Austria, Belgium, Italy and Greece.
 We also collaborate with other research groups, as well as disseminate our research at academic, professional and public conferences and events.

-We are conducting observations of asylum appeals at hearing centres in France, Germany and the UK.
-Various courts in Europe will be visited by our researchers, who will do everything in their power to remain unobtrusive, undisruptive and respectful of the legal process and legal practitioners.
+We are conducting observations of asylum appeals at hearing centres in France, Germany, Austria, Belgium and the UK.
+Various courts in Europe will be visited by our researchers, who collect both qualitative ethnographic data and quantitative survey data.
+The court ethnography is the key source of data for the ASYFAIR study.

 You can find more information about our court ethnographies here.

-Later in the project, we will also be examining the way hearings are experienced by different groups including appellants and legal professionals, which will involve interviewing them.
+We are also examining the way hearings are experienced by different groups including appellants and legal professionals, which will involve interviewing them.
 During interviews we might ask personal questions such as the professional and personal experience and views of asylum appeal procedures.
-The interview would last for approximately 45 minutes and will be audio recorded for later transcription.

 You can find more information about our interviews here.